Time-Dependent Modeling of the Sub-Hour Spectral Evolution During the 2013 Outburst of Mrk 421

 \section{X-ray \& VHE spectral behaviors}

 We investigate the X-ray spectral evolution by fitting the \textit{NuSTAR} spectra with a log-parabola model (pivot energy fixed at 1\,keV) in the 3-79\,keV band in each of the 15-min time intervals (286 in total) of the light curve shown in Figure~\ref{light_curve_flare}.
+Compared to a simple power-law model, about 60\% of the bins show a $>3\sigma$ preference for a log-parabola, and therefore the latter model will be used throughout this work to characterize the spectral trends in the X-rays.
 After this first series of fits, we find that the curvature parameter $\beta_{\rm X-ray}$ does not exhibit a strong dependence on the flux.
 The relation between $\beta_{\rm X-ray}$ and the 3-7\,keV flux is shown in Figure~\ref{betavsflux} in Appendix~\ref{sec:VHE_spectral_analysis_app}.
 We thus perform a second series of fits in \texttt{Xspec} with $\beta_{\rm X-ray}$ fixed to $0.38$, which is the average of all the 15-min intervals.
 This procedure cancels any potential correlation between the $\alpha_{\rm X-ray}$ and $\beta_{\rm X-ray}$ spectral parameters and the parameter $\alpha_{\rm X-ray}$ can be used to directly quantify the hardness evolution.
 We stress that in the ``$\beta$-fixed'' model, the vast majority of the fits (93\%) is compatible with the data within $2\sigma$ based on a $\chi^2$ test.